openssl/tools/OpenSSL-Query/README.md

     make test

-However, it requires that a temporary query service is started as well.
+However, it requires the additional Perl module Dancer2 and plackup (debian packages libdancer2-perl and libplack-perl) and that a temporary query service is started as well.
 This is part of QueryApp, and is started like this:

     here=`pwd`                # the directory OpenSSL-Query/
     cd ../QueryApp            # Or wherever you have it checked out